Günther Oettinger: Commissioner for Digital Economy and Society, 2014–16

 In an op-ed published in both the Financial Times and Les Échos in November 2014, Oettinger questioned whether President François Hollande had the "willingness to act" to reform the French economy and said the Commission should insist France undertake "concrete and quantifiable measures coupled with precise deadlines" as a condition for a fresh deficit extension; in response, members of the French Socialists called for Oettinger to resign.

 Commissioner for Budget and Human Resources, 2017–19

 On 1 January 2017 Oettinger was reassigned to the Budget and Human Resources portfolio, following the resignation of Kristalina Georgieva with effect from 31 December 2016 to take up a new position as chief executive officer of the World Bank.

 Career after EU retirement

 In 2019, Oettinger and his partner Friederike Beyer jointly set up Oettinger Consulting, a Hamburg-based advisory firm.
+In 2020, he became a consultant to Viktor Orban.

-In 2020, Oettinger became a consultant of Viktor Orban.
+Since 2021, Oettinger has been serving as the president of EBS University of Business and Law.

 Controversies

 Eulogy controversy

 On 11 April 2007, Oettinger gave a controversial eulogy on one of his predecessors as Minister President of Baden-Württemberg, Hans Filbinger who had been forced to resign in 1978 after allegations surfaced about his role as a navy lawyer and judge during World War II.
 In his speech at the memorial service at Freiburg, Oettinger described Filbinger as "not a National-Socialist" but as "an opponent of the Nazi régime", who "could escape the constraints of the régime as little as millions of others".
 Referring to Filbinger's role as a naval judge, Oettinger pointed out that no lives were taken by Filbinger's verdicts and that he did not wield the power and freedom suggested by his critics.
 Oettinger was subsequently accused by politicians and the media of playing down the significance of the Nazi dictatorship.
 German Chancellor Angela Merkel publicly admonished him, stating that she would have preferred for "the critical questions" not to be raised.
 Oettinger was also criticized by opposition politicians and the Central Council of Jews in Germany; some critics even called for his dismissal.

 Oettinger at first defended his speech, adding that he regretted any "misunderstanding" over his eulogy although he did not retract his comments about Filbinger's past.
 Five days later however, he distanced himself from his comments.